wics-uw/website/content/S2016/S16-event-wics-csc.md

 Author: Clare Ng
 Summary: We're having a bonfire with the CSC!
 There will be ice cream and marshmellows.

+**This event has been cancelled due to fire ban for KW and surrounding areas due to dry weather conditions.
+We're trying to organize an alternate event, so we'll keep you posted!**

 Join us at the Laurel Creek Fire Pit (by EV3) for a night outdoors with fellow people in computer science!
 There will be ice cream and s'mores!
 Also fire.
 And a creek.

 Bring your friends! :)